Shapley-Based Data Valuation with Mutual Information: A Key to Modified K-Nearest Neighbors: Introduction

 \section{Introduction}

-Within the machine learning (ML) field, pattern recognition is a specific area that concentrates on automatically identifying and classifying patterns in datasets.
-These patterns might appear in various forms, such as text, picture, signal, or any data structure that can be described by a defined set of characteristics or features \cite{9838718}.
-The primary goal of pattern recognition is to create algorithmic designs and computational models that can examine and identify these patterns, enabling computational systems to interpret and synthesize complex datasets \cite{Darasay}.
-This field primarily concerns assigning labels to objects based on measurable measures, commonly referred to as characteristics or features \cite{Kuncheva2005}.
+Pattern recognition is a fundamental area within Machine Learning (ML) that focuses on automatically identifying and classifying patterns in data~\cite{9838718}.
+The objective is to develop algorithmic frameworks and computational models that extract meaningful patterns, enabling systems to analyze and generalize from complex datasets.
+This process involves assigning labels to objects based on measurable features, which serve as distinguishing characteristics~\cite{Darasay}.

-ML techniques such as the K-nearest neighbors (KNN) algorithm can be simply applied in regression and classification applications.
-KNN belongs to the instance-based learning class, where predictions are generated by comparing the similarity between the training dataset's sample points \cite{1}.
-It is noticeable in the absence of prior knowledge of data distribution \cite{Hellman1970}.
-KNN does not require explicit probability density estimate due to its non-parametric characteristic \cite{Gose1996}.